chipsalliance/adams-bridge/.github/workflow_metadata/README.md

   1. Contributor runs an internal workflow on a branch that contains the merge of the feature branch into main.
 This workflow includes the complete test-suite and (possibly) some additional checks required by the company policy of that contributor
       - All contributors MUST perform the following checks in their development pipeline:
         - VCS test of the complete L0 regression suite (smoke tests)
-        - Lint check run against adamsbridge_top
+        - Lint check run against abr_top
   1. Upon successfully completing, the internal workflow runs the script [stamp_repo.sh](../scripts/stamp_repo.sh).
 This script:
       - Updates the pr\_timestamp file to the current date
       - Runs the hash script [file_hash.sh](../scripts/file_hash.sh) to measure the code that the workflow ran on (including the pr\_timestamp file)